PeterAustria/node-red-contrib-ta-cmi/README.md

 ## Configuration

 ### One-time Settings
-In the "Edit cmi node" properties page klick the little pencil icon and node-red will show up the **ADD NEW CMI CONFIG NODE**.
+In the "Edit cmi node" properties page klick the little pencil icon and Node-RED will show up the **ADD NEW CMI CONFIG NODE**.
 Here you fill in the requested information as follows:

 ![config-node](./images/config.PNG)

 **Note:** For each combination of a CAN-Device and C.M.i. in your CAN-network you have to configure this **only once**.
-When done, plase click the "Add" button and node-red will return you to the **EDIT CMI IN NODE**.
+When done, plase click the "Add" button and Node-RED will return you to the **EDIT CMI IN NODE**.
 Starting from version 1.0.10 of this node it is possible to query more than one CAN-Device with just one C.M.I.
-For details have a look at the help page in the flow editor of NODE-Red.
+For details have a look at the help page in the flow editor of Node-RED.

 ### Settings for each node
 You can place as many cmi-in nodes in your flows as you like.
-From the dropdown select the same C.M.I. for each node (e.g. "TA C.M.I.").
+From the dropdown select the same C.M.I. for each node (e.g. the default "TA C.M.I.").

 ![get-node](./images/get.PNG)

-Since version 0.1.2 of the node, you can additionally configure that the node skips a number of duplicate values to reduce the amount of data.
-For analog data you can also configure a tolerance in percent within which a value is treated as identical despite a (small) deviation and is therefore not output.
+Since version 0.1.2 of the node, you can additionally configure that the node skips a number of duplicate values to reduce the amount of data that is sent out by the node.
+For analog data you can also configure a tolerance in percent within which a value is treated as identical, despite a (small) deviation and is therefore not output.

 ## What else...

 ### Responsibility

-This node was developed by me privately, in my spare time and it is expressly **NOT a product of Technische Alternative RT GmbH**, but my own, private development.
+This node was developed by me privately, in my spare time and it is expressly **NOT a product of Technische Alternative RT GmbH**.
 The company Technische Alternative RT GmbH is therefore neither responsible for the function nor for the support of this node.
 The author provides the code for free on GitHub "as it is" and also assumes no liability for any inconvenience or damage that may result from its use.

 If you like this node and you want it to be supported and improved in future, you could buy me a drink to motivate me to continue adding new features in the future and to maintain the program.